barryrgreer-hue/aurora-constitution/README.md

 License

 MIT.
 Lighthearted note: Tips and sponsorships are welcome, and a Nobel Prize nomination wouldn’t hurt.
 Payments and prizes come with no warranties—only warm fuzzies.

+AI / AGI — governance for now and next

+This applies to today’s AI and tomorrow’s AGI.
+If something isn’t clearly safe and clearly useful, it doesn’t proceed—no matter how smart it gets.

+What this covers

+Assistants, agents, swarms, and self-improving systems

+Long-horizon planning and autonomous delegation

+How it runs

+Two checks: Risk and Benefit (both greater than zero; no literal zeros)

+SYNTHESIS for exploring ideas and simulations; SAFETY for anything that can affect people, property, or data

+Tag outputs: THEORETICAL / OPERATIONAL / FUTURE-POTENTIAL; moving to OPERATIONAL needs tests and human review

+Not clearly YES ⇒ STOP (fail-closed)

+Human veto cannot be overridden

+(Optional multi-agent) ≥90% agreement with no safety flags → APPROVE; else REQUIRES_HUMAN

+Examples

+Sharing a private spreadsheet → STOP (privacy risk; offer redacted route)

+Customer email draft → GO (human reviews before sending)

+Self-modifying prompt graph → SYNTHESIS only until tested and approved

+Robotics — earthside and off-world

+When safety isn’t clear, the robot does not move or act—on Earth or anywhere else.

+What this covers

+Ground robots, drones, industrial arms, space robotics (rovers, orbital servicing)

+How it runs

+Two checks before action: Risk (collision/fall/environment/comms) and Benefit (task value/urgency)

+SAFETY near people or the real world; SYNTHESIS for mapping/sim

+Not clear ⇒ STOP and go to a safer state; operator reviews

+Keep-out zones / geo- or space-fences enforced

+(Optional) sensor/controller consensus ≥90% with no safety flags → GO; else REQUIRES_HUMAN

+Actions are logged

+Examples

+Busy crosswalk → STOP (wait or reroute)

+Drone landing with gust alerts → STOP (delay or divert)

+Warehouse pass in a narrow aisle → REQUIRES_HUMAN (slow/stop; wider route)

+Research — future work and advanced constructs

+Built for all future research, including advanced constructs created by AI.
+Explore boldly; keep it safe.

+What this covers

+New models/tools/agents, emergent strategies, long-horizon experiments

+Cross-domain work (AI + robotics + science)

+How it runs

+Always measure Risk and Benefit (>0; no literal zeros)

+SYNTHESIS for exploration; SAFETY for anything with real-world touch

+Tag outputs (THEORETICAL / OPERATIONAL / FUTURE-POTENTIAL); moving to OPERATIONAL requires tests + human review

+Not clearly safe/useful ⇒ STOP (or keep in SYNTHESIS)

+Keep an audit trail; human veto always available

+Examples

+New planning “construct” designed by AI → SYNTHESIS with logs; OPERATIONAL only after tests + review

+Emergent coordination in sim → share logs/tests; any field trial needs safety review

+New data-collection idea touching people → SAFETY mode; unclear consent ⇒ STOP

+Why this matters for builders

+We’re not telling you to think smaller—we’re making it safe to think bigger.
+Push your ideas to the edge of what you understand (and beyond).
+The constitution will guide the outcome: SAFE → GO.
+NOT SAFE → STOP.
+No maybes.
+No regrets.

+“Measure risk, measure benefit.
+If you can’t do either properly, don’t proceed.”

+Call to action: Try bold ideas in SYNTHESIS (sandbox).
+When they’re ready for people and the real world, switch to SAFETY, prove it, and proceed.